muhammed-ahmad/restaurants/README.md

 # Restaurants
-Restaurants app displays a list of resturants and meals it uses a self made api to get and cache data can filter meals and resturants can fetch what was updated recently on server
+Restaurants app displays a list of resturants and meals
+- it uses a backend api to get data and cache it locally using room.
+- it allow filtering the current meals and resturants list.
+- each restart it connect to the backend and gets what was updated recently.

 <br />